How to Apply

 What We Need from You

-Our undergraduate application process has three major components: our online application form, your official high school transcript or GED score, and your SAT or ACT test results (optional for spring, summer and fall 2021).
+Our undergraduate application process has three major components: our online application form, your official high school transcript or GED score, and your SAT or ACT test results (optional for fall 2021 and spring/fall 2022).

 First-time college applicants will pay a $25 non-refundable application fee unless eligible for a fee waiver.